Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 Plain English Takeaway

-Hydrogen does not need to remain in the body for hours to have an effect.
+Hydrogen does not need to remain in the body for hours to matter.

 Small amounts, consumed consistently, may be enough.